gyrogami logo

 Interfering with the lawful passage of any entity on the road would multiply the penalty.
 That includes causing a vehicle to slow down, swerve, or take evasive maneuvers as well as not stopping for pedestrians, waffling in the high speed lane, or not signaling for turns or lane changes.
 Those are a minimum of 10 times the fine.
 Property damage is more serious.
 Injuries and death are respectively much more serious, after which Hammurabi's Code is dusted off.

 Litterbugs have 25+ times the fine so throwing lit cigarette butts out the window would be virtually eliminated.
 DUI would be an automatic loss of license for life on the first offense, a long time in jail, plus a major fine.
-There would be no third offense because the second one would be life in jail and everything they own.
+There would be no third offense because the second one would be life in jail and losing everything they own.

 Driving while texting?
 Using a phone?
 Shaving?
 Reading and writing while eating and shaving, both hands off the wheel while you make pottery?
 If the driving is exemplary then bless your soul.
 Show me.
 But I doubt it.
+Regardless, you will be held accountable for the consequences of your actions, intentional or not, licensed or not.

 Pollution would be reduced, the roads much safer, and bumper-to-bumper traffic would vanish.
 Mass transit would make a comeback.
 Where is a cop to bust that bad driver?
 Likely nowhere but another person with a camera is.
 Say "Cheese!"